-The sport models R69, R69S, and R50S had a slightly different gasket between the carb and head.
+The sports models R69, R69S, and R50S had a slightly different gasket between the carb and head.
 It has a metal sealing ring and provides a much better intake seal.
-We saw far less intake leaks with this system.
+We saw far fewer intake leaks with this system.

 Idle air mixture adjustment

 Don’t be concerned if your carb requires a different setting than some authority dictates.
 The main thing to know is that you should find 2 things.
 The idle air adjustment should have a peak rpm setting.
 1. If you adjust the screw in more, then rpm starts dropping.
 2. If you adjust it out more than the max rpm, it should again drop in rpm.
 If you find that the best rpm is with the screw all the way in, then you have a problem that needs attention.